Schedule of Events

 Faculty, Staff, and Alum Social and Open House at the Mayflower

-Join for a relaxed and welcoming gathering uniting faculty, staff, and alums at the Mayflower Community.
+Join for a relaxed and welcoming gathering uniting faculty, staff, and alums in Buckley Dining Hall at the Mayflower Community.
 Enjoy light refreshments, explore the Mayflower's beautiful spaces, and engage in meaningful conversation.
+We also invite you to time your visit to catch a short program in the dining room at 9:30 am.

 Shuttles will be departing from the front of the JRC on 8th Ave.
 If you drive, the closest parking is on Park Street in front of the Buckley building or in the Beebe Circle, off Mayflower Lane between Park and Broad at 1st Avenue.